“What time are we going up to the attic?” I asked over breakfast.

 Mrs Fredericks who was believed to be recovering from breast cancer, died on the spot.

-“It was his idea to have that plant support structure,” Bibi said quietly.
+“It was Sir’s idea to have that plant support structure,” Bibi said.

 “Who?
 Percival?
 Is that why he blames himself?”

+I looked out to the front yard.
 “What happened to the rose garden?”
-I asked.

 “Sir took a machete and slashed everything to the ground.”